Co-occurring substance use and mental health challenges - collaboration and follow-up (MSO205)

 Written groupwork 1/1 Passed / Not Passed All

 The assignment should have a topic that is relevant to the subject area.
 The assignment must be answered in groups.
 Scope: maximum 5500 words including table of contents and notes; excluding bibliography.
-Referencing style: APA 7th.The assignment may be written in groupbefore s consisting of two to three students, and one supervision session will be offered.
+Referencing style: APA 7th.The assignment may be written in groupbefore consisting of two to three students, and one supervision session will be offered.
 The deadline for receiving guidance is one week prior to the submission of the assigment.Students who fail the re-sit or re-scheduled course examination must take the next ordinary examination together with the subsequent year group.
-The compulsory activities that have already been approved do not have to be retaken.
 Students must take the examination in accordance with any new and revised course description, but decide themselves whether to follow teaching in the new examination semester.
+Attendance requirements: 75% attendance is required.
+Students who have less than 75% attendance in the compulsory teaching activities lose the right to take the examination, regardless of the reason.

 Course teacher(s)